Systems Engineering, M.S.

 In addition to systems engineering internships, Florida Tech engineering students participate in a capstone design project.
 This project provides students a chance to display their skills as both an engineer and a researcher, solving real-world problems in the industry today.
 Top-rated capstone projects go on display at showcases attended by representatives of both local and national companies, giving students the opportunity to network with potential employers.

-System engineers are in demand in the defense, aerospace, transportation, pharmaceutical, medical device, software industries and many other industries that develop complex engineered products.
-This demand is obvious, because at Florida Tech, over 90% of systems engineering graduates get a job within three months after graduation.
-Many Florida Tech alumni are CEOs or top management of large international corporations and one is even an astronaut!
+System engineers are in demand in the defense, aerospace, transportation, pharmaceutical, medical device, software industries and many other industries that develop complex engineered products—which is why over 90% of Florida Tech’s systems engineering graduates get a job within three months after graduation.
+Many Florida Tech alumni become CEOs or top management of large international corporations, and one is even an astronaut!

 In addition to new jobs in the marketplace, many Florida Tech students who are already working professionals find systems engineering jobs through career advancement within their current organization.
 Armed with a foundation centered on problem solving, risk analysis and technical system requirements, graduates are attractive to organizations looking for creative thinkers who tackle challenges using an interdisciplinary approach.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, desired education, overall working environment and employment prospects.
-According the handbook, engineering disciplines in a variety of areas are projected to grow from 2012–2022 including electro-mechanical (4%), computer hardware (7%), industrial engineers (5%), health and safety (11%), to name a few.
-Check the handbook for information on systems engineering jobs.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, desired education, overall working environment, and employment prospects.
+According the handbook, engineering disciplines in a variety of areas are projected to grow from 2012–2022 including electromechanical engineers (4%), computer hardware experts (7%), industrial engineers (5%), and health and safety specialists (11%), to name a few.